Prisma-care/prismic-eloquent/README.md

-# ARCHIVED
+# Notice
-Please note that this repository is archived.
-Prismic does not seem to update anything on their end to the PHP package and makes updating dependencies very hard.
-Feel free to fork this repo and maintain it.
+Base repository is not maintained anymore.
+This fork is merely created to keep using Prismic for Laravel 9 projects.

+It's not using the official [prismicio/php-kit](https://github.com/prismicio/php-kit/) package as this is the actual blocker of upgrading due to it's Guzzle and PHP version dependencies (at the time of writing).
+Instead a fork of the SDK is used, created to use the Prismic API with recent PHP frameworks: [elgentos/prismic-php-sdk](https://github.com/elgentos/prismicio-php-kit).
+See [issue PR190 at prismicio/php-kit](https://github.com/prismicio/php-kit/pull/190#issuecomment-1242801946)

 # Prismic Eloquent
 Use the Prismic Api in a more (friendly) eloquent like way.